justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/index.md

 {: .downtime}
 > **Rogue: Thievery**
 >
 > Waive the downtime fee.
-You may change the swap the skills you have Expertise in.
+You may change the skills you have Expertise in.
 You must be proficient in a skill to use Expertise with it.

 {: .downtime}
 > **Wizard: Research**